Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Adventures with Rudolph van Richten

 Van Richten readily provides mentorship to characters devoted to fighting the creatures of the night.
-To represent him, use the stat block for a [[/5.
-Mechanics/Bestiary/Humanoid/Priest.md|priest]] from the "Monster Manual" or [[/5.
-Mechanics/Bestiary/Npc/Rictavio (COS).md|Rictavio]] from Curse of Strahd.
+To represent him, use the stat block for a [[5.
+Mechanics\Bestiary\Humanoid\Priest.md|priest]] from the "Monster Manual" or [[5.
+Mechanics\Bestiary\Npc\Rictavio (COS).md|Rictavio]] from Curse of Strahd.
 Consider the following plots when featuring van Richten in an adventure:

 - Long ago, van Richten slew a supernatural villain who terrorized a community, but now that evil has returned.
 The party must seek out the doctor, since only he knows the secret of defeating the creature—hopefully for good this time.
 - One of van Richten's foes captures the doctor and uses his name to correspond with adventurers, luring those who would learn his secrets into a deadly trap.